Note: This product is no longer marketed so this document is no longer being updated.

 SolidFire has developed and marketed a line of enterprise-grade, scale-out, all-flash appliances for several years.
 The operating system for these SF Series appliances, called the “Element OS”, is the foundation for NetApp HCI.
 NetApp also offers this software as the eSDS (Enterprise Software-Defined Storage) product that runs on industry standard servers with internal SSDs.
 Both SolidFire storage nodes and eSDS storage nodes can be connected into a NetApp HCI cluster, providing storage-only expansion.

-NetApp HCI clusters contain a minimum of four storage and two compute nodes, but can expand up to 100 nodes in any combination.
+NetApp HCI clusters contain a minimum of four storage nodes and two compute nodes, but can expand up to 100 nodes in any combination.
 Four HCI nodes fit in a single 2U chassis (half-rack x 1U each).
-Storage nodes (H410S) come in a single configuration with six SSDs, in three capacity points and compute nodes support dual CPUs with three core and memory configurations.
-Expansion nodes add 12 SSDs in roughly 1TB, 2TB or 4TB sizes for up to 46TB of additional capacity.
+Storage nodes (H410S) come in a single configuration with six SSDs, in three capacity points and compute nodes (H410C) support dual CPUs with three core and memory configurations.

 NetApp HCI Product Brief Includes: